 Bunt received formal training with master metalsmiths Kurt Matzdorf and Robert Edendorf at the State University of New York at New Paltz.
 As a sophomore, her work was selected for the prestigious Sterling Silver Design Competition at the Lever House in NYC.
-Graduating magna cum laude, she earned her B.F.A. in gold and silversmithing in 1979.
+Graduating magna cum laude, she earned her B.F.A. in Gold and Silversmithing in 1979.

 Cathleen was distinguished as one of only six U.S. designers chosen for inclusion in the prestigious book The Tahitian Pearl as Seen by Creative Designers.
-Among her many honors, Cathleen received the 1994 1st place Niche Award for her Empress necklace; and in 1998 was awarded Platinum Honors at the AGTA Spectrum Award Competition.
+Among her many honors, Cathleen received the 1994 1st place Niche Award for her Empress Necklace and Platinum Honors for her Pearl Cross in 1998 at the AGTA Spectrum Award Competition.

-1998 Platinum Design, 1998 & 1999 Pearl Design, and most recently their highest accolade, 1999 Jewelry Designer of the Year.
+1998 Platinum Design, 1998 & 1999 Pearl Design, and their highest accolade, 1999 Jewelry Designer of the Year.

-After 10 years in New York City, an inner calling sent her in search of an inspirational environment that would enhance her life and work.
+After 10 years in New York City, an inner calling sent her in search of a more inspirational environment.
 Her quest brought her to Hawaii where she encountered the exotic beauty of the South Pacific and the enchanting black Tahitian pearl.
-Today, from her studio on the south coast of Maui, Cathleen Bunt produces a wide variety of work from unique and affordable 18kt designs, to luxurious one-of-a-kind pieces.
-Her masterpieces are collected by connoisseurs from around the world and by virtue of their exceptional beauty and quality, are destined to be heirlooms of the future.
+Much of her work now combines colored gems with Tahitian pearls.